khanna7/BARS/transmission_model/outputs.md

 * sd_casual_sex_with_condom: the number of sex acts between sero-discordant casual partners in which a condom was used.
 * sd_casual_sex_without_condom: the number of sex acts between sero-discordant casual partners in which a condom was not used.
 * sc_casual_sex_with_condom: the number of sex acts between sero-concordant casual partners in which a condom was used.
+* pop: the total number of population.
+* jail_pop: the total number of jail population.
+* infected_jail_pop: the number of infected persons currently in jail.
+* incarcerated: the number of incarcerated persons.
+* incarcerated_recidivist: the number of recidivist incarcerated persons (those with previous CJI history).
+* infected_inside_jail: the number of persons who get infected inside the jail.
+* infected_at_incarceration: the number of persons who were already infected at the time of incarceration.
+* infected_partners_at_incarceration: the number of infected partners of the persons at the time of their incarcerations.
+* infected_at_release: the number of inmate persons who were infected at the time of their releases.

 * sc_casual_sex_without_condom: the number of sex acts between sero-concordant casual partners in which a condom was not used.
 * steady_sex_acts: the number of sex acts that occurred between steady partners.
 * sd_steady_sex_with_condom: the number of sex acts between sero-discordant steady partners in which a condom was used.